-Select Capital Ratios

-- Regulatory June 30 December 31
+Select Capital Ratios Regulatory September 30 December 31

 As of Minimums 2016 2015

-Permanent capital ratio 7.0% 16.3% 16.4%
+Permanent capital ratio 7.0% 16.5% 16.4%

-Total surplus ratio 7.0% 16.1% 16.2%
+Total surplus ratio 7.0% 16.3% 16.2%

-Core surplus ratio 3.5% 16.1% 16.2%
+Core surplus ratio 3.5% 16.3% 16.2%

 The capital adequacy ratios are directly impacted by the changes in capital as more fully explained in this section and the changes in assets as discussed in the Loan Portfolio section.
+As discussed in Note 4 of the accompanying Consolidated Financial Statements we will be subject to new regulations and capital requirements effective January 1, 2017.